elastic/integrations/packages/elasticsearch/docs/README.md

 ### Node stats

-The `node_stats` metricset interrogates the https://www.elastic.co/guide/en/elasticsearch/reference/master/cluster-nodes-stats.html[Cluster API endpoint] of Elasticsearch to get the cluster nodes statistics.
-The data received is only for the local node so this Metricbeat has to be run on each Elasticsearch node.
+`node_stats` interrogates the
+https://www.elastic.co/guide/en/elasticsearch/reference/master/cluster-nodes-stats.html[Cluster API endpoint] of Elasticsearch to get the cluster nodes statistics.
+The data received is only for the local node so the Agent has to be run on each Elasticsearch node.

 NOTE: The indices stats are node-specific.
 That means for example the total number of docs reported by all nodes together is not the total number of documents in all indices as there can also be replicas.